Herve-2476/OpenClassRoomsProject_4/README.md

 * Play all four rounds through the round menu

-* Change a player's ranking trough the main menu
+* Change a player's ranking through the main menu

 * Generate reports through the main and tournament menus

+* it is possible to create a player, a tournament or modify a player (the ranking for example) at any time

+* the last tournament in the database is always select when you choose the tournament menu